DexterYWH35/File-Management-System/README.md

 4. Users can log in using their email and manage their profile

+5. Users can create folders and store files into different folder for a more structured way to manage their files

 # Role-Based Access

 1. Users can upload, view, update, and delete only their own files